Skip to Main Content

 What Does Sulfate-free Shampoo Mean?

-There are many options for shampoos available and deciding which one is right for you may be challenging.
-If you have sensitive skin or scalp, deciding on a shampoo may pose as an even bigger challenge.
+There are many types of shampoos available, and deciding which one is right for you may be challenging.
+If you have sensitive skin or scalp, choosing a shampoo may pose an even bigger challenge.
 Avoiding common chemical irritants, like sulfate, in your hair care may be especially important if you have sensitive skin.

 What is sulfate?

-Sulfates are a type of chemical structure often incorporated into surfactants, which can be used in household products, primarily as a cleansing or foaming agent.
-Surfactants make the product, such as a shampoo, easier to mix with water to work up into a lather or foam and to dissolve oils into water to wash them away.
+Surfactants are added to products to make them easier to mix with water.
+This helps to work up a lather or foam and to dissolve oils into water to wash them away.

 Are sulfates bad for hair and scalp?